programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 Now that you have converted your image into a trackable AR dataset, you need to associate it with the Image Target prefab in your Unity Scene.
 In Unity, import the Image Target dataset you just downloaded from the Vuforia developer portal by selecting "Assets > Import Package > Custom Package."

 Once the dataset has been imported, select the "Image Target" object in the project hierarchy panel.
-Navigate to the inspector panel and select the drop-down menu of the "Data Set" parameter in the "Image Target Behaviour."
+Navigate to the inspector panel and select the drop-down menu of the "Database" parameter in the "Image Target Behaviour."
 Select the name of the database you created earlier.
 The scene view should now display your Image Target.

 {% include figure.html src="../images/ar-dev-18.png" caption="Image Target" %}

 The image target prefab will resize according the dimensions of your image, so you might need to manually adjust the size of the image target to ensure that it fits within the view of your AR camera.
 Select the "ARCamera" game object in your hierarchy panel to see the view area of the camera.
 Then, click on the "Game" tab above your scene view to see if you need to adjust the size or location of your Image Target.
 Return to the scene view and use the
 [transform tools](http://docs.unity3d.com/Manual/PositioningGameObjects.html) in the upper left corner of the editor to move and resize your image target so that it fits within the view of the ARCamera game object.

-Select the "ARCamera" object in your project hierarchy and check the "Load Data Set" and "Activate" parameters in the "Data Set Load Behaviour" component in the inspector panel on the right.
+Select the "ARCamera" object in your project hierarchy and check the "Load Database" and "Activate" parameters in the "Database Load Behaviour" component in the inspector panel on the right.
 The AR camera will not recognize your image target unless both of these boxes are selected, so make you check them first when troubleshooting your application.

 {% include figure.html src="../images/ar-dev-19.png" caption="Load and activate the Image Target Database" %}